fxadilima/memanah-rajawali/Book1/referensi-karakter.md

 as the sky], ‘di zai’ [strong as the earth], ‘feng yang’ [scattered like a wind], ‘yun chui’ [dangling like a cloud] , ‘long fei’ [flying dragon], ‘hu yi’ [winged tiger], ‘niao xiang’ [soaring bird], and ‘she pan’ [coiling snake].
+The horns were sounded, the drums were beaten, the noise was deafening.
+The thirty- thousand strong vanguard cavalry unit started to gallop majestically to the west.
+The great army moved farther and farther west, entering Khoresm territory with irre- sistible force.
+Muhammad’s army was bigger, but they were not the Mongolian’s army match.
+Guo Jing led his unit destroying cities and killing the enemies, he had rendered not a few merits.